ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

 2. **Pretrust Vector**

    - We combine the onchain project pretrust, devtooling project pretrust, and developer reputation into one vector for each EigenTrust pass.
-   - Example: If an onchain project `i` has pretrust 0.05, a devtooling project `j` has pretrust 0.01, and a developer `d` has 0.02, those are all entries in the same “seed” vector.
+   - Example: If an onchain project `i` has pretrust 0.05, a devtooling project `j` has pretrust 0.01, and a developer `d` has 0.02, those are all entries in the same "seed" vector.

 3. **Weighted Adjacency Matrix**

    - Each row i in the adjacency matrix (for node i) has outgoing edges to j with final weight `v_final`.
-   - EigenTrust normalizes each row so that the sum of outbound edges from node i is 1, distributing i’s trust proportionally to its outbound edges.
+   - EigenTrust normalizes each row so that the sum of outbound edges from node i is 1, distributing i's trust proportionally to its outbound edges.

 4. **Iteration & Convergence**
    - EigenTrust typically converges in a handful of iterations on large graphs.